 How exactly does one confirm that they are, indeed, a MTHFR?
 It's a question that I get often.
 So let's get to the basics.
-Based on your health history, you may suspect that you and/or your children have the MTHFR mutation.
+Based on your health history, you may suspect that you and/or your children have an MTHFR variant.
 However, without formal DNA testing, you can't know for certain.
-We'll cover the ways you can go about getting that testing done in this article.
+We'll cover the ways you can go about getting that testing done in this post.

 1. Through a physician

 The first way that you can get the DNA testing done is through your physician.
-If your physician believes that you have enough symptoms to warrant ordering blood work to test for the MTHFR mutation, it may be covered by your insurance.
+If your physician believes that you have enough symptoms to warrant ordering blood work to test for an MTHFR variant, it may be covered by your insurance.
 However, if it is not covered by insurance, the test can unfortunately be pretty costly.
-More often that not, a functional medicine physician will be more likely to order this test for you than a traditional medicine doctor.
-However, it is not unheard of for doctors who practice Western medicine to be aware of this mutation and test for it.
+More often that not, a naturopathic doctor or functional medicine physician will be more likely to order this test for you than your PCP.
+However, it is not unheard of for doctors who practice Western medicine to be aware of this gene and to test for it.

 Unfortunately, many people who go this route have already reached a health crisis due to their untreated condition.
 It's difficult to justify ordering blood work without having reached that point and having a variety of unexplainable symptoms to back it up.
-However, once again, a functional medicine physician may be more open to ordering that blood work for you as a preventative measure, rather than a reaction to your health having already crumbled.
+However, once again, a naturopathic doctor or functional medicine physician may be more open to ordering that blood work for you as a preventative measure.

 2. Through a third party testing kit